-A dirty air filter decreases the life and performance of the engine and increases fuel consumption and harmful emissions.
+A dirty air filter decreases the life and performance of the engine and increases fuel me and perfor-mance of the engine and increases fuel con-sumption and harmful emissions.
 Always clean your air filter after 10 tanks of fuel or 5 hours of operation, whichever comes first.
 Clean more frequently in dusty conditions.
 A used air filter can never be completely cleaned.
 It is advisable to replace your air filter with a new one after every 50 hours of operation, or annually, whichever comes first.

 - Loosen 3 screws on cylinder cover.

 - Remove cylinder cover.
+2

 - Remove air filter.
+3.

-- Clean the air filter using hot soapy water.
+- 4. Clean the air filter using hot soapy water.
 Rinse with clean cool water.
 Air dry completely before reinstalling.

-- Lightly oil air filter before installing to improve the efficiency of air filter.
+- Lightly oil air filter before installing to im-prove the efficiency of air filter.
 Use 2-cycle engine oil or motor oil (SAE 30).
-Squeeze excess oil from filter.
+5 Squeeze excess oil from filter.

 - Reinstall air filter.
+6

-- Reinstall cylinder cover and 3 screws.
+- 7. Reinstall cylinder cover and 3 screws.
 Tighten securely.